-Jermuk (“The Warm Mineral Spring” in Armenian) is a mountain spa town in the southern Armenian province of Vayots Dzor, 53 km east of the provincial capital Yeghegnadzor.
-The town is located at a height of 2,080 meters above sea level, within the mountains of Vayots Dzor, among thick forests, on a plateau divided into two parts by the gorge of Arpa River, 170 km southeast of Yerevan.
+Jermuk (“The Warm Mineral Spring” in Armenian) is a mountain spa town in the southern Armenian province of Vayots Dzor, 53 km east of the provincial capital Yeghegnadzor, and 170 km southeast of Yerevan.
+The town is located at a height of 2,080 meters above sea level, within the mountains of Vayots Dzor, among thick forests, on a plateau divided into two parts by the gorge of Arpa River.

 The town is mainly famous with its hot springs.
 The natural water bottling industry has its deep roots in the town as the first factory was founded in 1951.
 Nowadays, Jermuk is home to many giant factories that produce bottled mineral water.
 The sparkling water of “Jermuk” is largely exported to markets around the world.